 Anthony’s Key Resort, Roatan, Honduras

-And finally, our second serious dive package: the all-inclusive Check PricesAnthony’s Key Resort on Roatan, 40 miles off the northern coast of Honduras.
-This is a place for active vacationers, so don’t expect too much in the way of modern entertainment systems of flat screen TVs (and there’s no booze included).
+The all-inclusive Check PricesAnthony's Key Resort on Roatan, 40 miles off the northern coast of Honduras.
+This is a place for active vacationers, so don’t expect too much in the way of modern entertainment systems of flat screen TVs (and, important to note that alcohol is not included in the price).
 But do expect a moderately-priced holiday with an abundance of water-based activities, including plenty of unforgettable dives.
 The seven-night dive package, for example, includes three single-tank boat dives per day and two single-tank night dives per week.
 From the resort you can easily explore many of Roatan’s 35 dive sites, including reefs, wrecks and deep fissures, all in crystalline waters with an occasional dolphin or two.
 Now that’s a serious dive holiday!